The hunt for a great, English-speaking job in the Netherlands isn’t always easy — but it’s much quicker if you know the right places to look.

 Other places to find work as an international

 Is your dream job not on the list?
-Finding work in the Netherlands can be a challenge, but it’s not impossible.
+Finding work in the Netherlands can be challenging, but it’s not impossible.
 It’s also worth checking out other industries that employ many internationals: for example, universities, hotels, or international schools.

 Our top pick for the best place to look for work as an international is with the experts — Undutchables!
 They’re the premier recruitment agency that specialises in finding internationals in the Netherlands work.
 Go ahead and check out their current vacancies or set up a job alert!